Pay the Ghost: Plot

-Later, Mike walks upstairs to his wife's room, and she addresses him with their son's voice, pleading for help and saying "She's coming, Dad.
+Later, Mike walks upstairs to Kristen's room and she addresses him with Charlie's voice, pleading for help and saying "She's coming, Dad.
 I'm scared."
-He walks closer, and sees his wife cutting herself.
+Mike walks closer and sees Kristen cutting herself.
 Cleaning the wound, they find a symbol, which leads them to a Celtic Halloween celebration.
 A participant explains that the children are burning dolls to pay the ghost, so they will not be taken.
-Their friend Hannah who was helping them by doing research calls Mike and says: In early New York, on Halloween night of 1679, because of her Celtic worship, a young widow living on the first New York settlement was burned alive with her three children by an angry mob of settlers suspecting her to be a witch.
-She takes revenge every year on Halloween, when the border between the spiritual world and the physical world dissolves for a short time.
-Since then, every Halloween the ghost of this woman takes three living children from their parents and puts them in an alternate world.
-The borders solidify until next Halloween, and the children taken are able to reach out and be rescued.
+Their friend Hannah who was helping them by doing research calls Mike and says that on Halloween night of 1679, because of her Celtic worship, young widow Annie Sawquin living in early New York was burned alive with her three children by an angry mob of settlers suspecting her to be a witch.
+Annie takes revenge every year on Halloween, when the border between the spiritual world and the physical world dissolves for a short time.
+Since then, every Halloween, Annie's ghost takes three living children from their parents and puts them in an alternate world.
+The borders solidify until next Halloween and the children taken are able to reach out and be rescued.
 But if the children cannot escape this alternate world within the first year, they are stuck in this world forever.

-After Mike and Kristen are injured in the taxi by a flock of black vultures, Hannah is thrown out of a window and killed by the malignant entity while trying to leave the institute.
-Mike returns to the same building and finds the blind homeless man again, he gives him his watch in exchange for helping him find his son Charlie.
+After Mike and Kristen are injured in a taxi by a flock of black vultures, Hannah is thrown out of a window and killed by the malignant entity while trying to leave the institute.
+Mike returns to the same building and finds the blind homeless man again, he gives him his watch in exchange for helping him find Charlie.
 He shows Mike the hazy road and tells him that he has until Halloween ends at midnight, otherwise he will be trapped there forever.
-Mike arrives at the widow's cabin and goes down to the basement where he finds the souls of many children who were locked up over the centuries at Halloween time.
-Mike finally finds Charlie along with two other children that were also taken within the last year.
+Mike arrives at Annie's cabin and goes down to the basement where he finds the souls of many children who were locked up over the centuries at Halloween time.
+Mike finally finds Charlie along with Mia Wen and Pablo, two other children that were also taken within the last year.

-While the four of them are escaping, the ghost widow appears as she has learned that they were attempting to escape.
-She tries to stop Mike from taking the three children away by trying to kill him.
-All of the other children's souls arrive to help him, and they are able to kill the ghost widow by surrounding her, unknowingly freeing themselves into the afterlife.
+While Mike, Charlie, Mia and Pablo are escaping, the ghost of Annie appears as she has learned that they were attempting to escape.
+Annie tries to stop Mike from taking the three children away by trying to kill him.
+All of the other children's souls arrive to help him and they are able to kill Annie by surrounding her, unknowingly freeing themselves into the afterlife.
 Mike and the children manage to get out just as the portal closes.
-At dawn, Mike and his son Charlie finally make it home.
-While reuniting with Kristen it is revealed that Charlie has no recollection of the time that he spent missing.
+At dawn, Mike and Charlie finally make it home.
+While reuniting with Kristen, it is revealed that Charlie has no recollection of the time that he spent missing.
 Outside, a black vulture is seen flying away.

 In a scene mid-credits, three black vultures appear surrounding Hannah's corpse and she awakens, possessed.